✦ Updated for the 2026 ATAR cycle

 QCE · Calculated by QTAC

-South Australia (SA)
+South Australia / NT (SA)

-SACE · Calculated by SATAC
+SACE / NTCET · Calculated by SATAC

-• SATAC converts aggregate to ATAR
+• SATAC converts your scaled aggregate (out of 90) to an ATAR

-• Northern Territory students also use SATAC
+• Northern Territory (NTCET) students are also ranked through SATAC

 Western Australia (WA)